 - The sound speed of the fluid is not updated.
-The last measured value of the sound speed before toggling to the FastFood mode is used. - The outputs can still be used.
-They are updated synchronously with the FastFood measuring rate, independently from the storage rate. - The measured values are stored with the storage rate of the FastFood mode. - The FastFood mode has to be enabled and activated.
+The last measured value of the sound speed before toggling to the FastFood mode is used. - It is not possible to change the measuring channel.
+The measurement takes place on one channel only.
+As long as the FastFood mode is activated, no measurement is carried out on the other channels. - The outputs of the channel activated in FastFood mode can still be used.
+They are updated synchronously with the FastFood measuring rate, independently from the storage rate. - Outputs for further channels (multi-channel measurement) transmit an error value. - The measured values are stored with the storage rate of the FastFood mode. - The FastFood mode has to be enabled and activated.